 Legal Troubles and Impact on Touring

-While R. Kelly’s musical legacy is undeniable, his legal troubles began casting a shadow over his career as early as the 2000s.
-Allegations of sexual misconduct, abuse, and exploitation followed him throughout his career, and by the late 2010s, these allegations culminated in several criminal investigations and trials.
+Although R. Kelly has an indisputable artistic legacy, his legal problems started to cloud his career in the early 2000s.
+Allegations of sexual misbehavior, abuse, and exploitation dogged his career, and by the late 2010s, these claims had resulted in many criminal investigations and prosecutions.

 Artists Who Have Distanced Themselves from R. Kelly